rubikge-aws/todo-sample/readme.md

 In web application development, there are two key areas: frontend and backend.
 Let's explore their differences.

 ### Backend: The Server Side
 The backend is an application running on a remote server.
 It is always active and waiting for client requests.
 For example, you can send GET requests to fetch data directly from a browser.
-Try accessing a backend for a to-do list application:
+Try accessing a backend for a to-do list application.

+Insert this link into your browser's address bar:

 ```
 http://ec2-51-20-136-135.eu-north-1.compute.amazonaws.com:3000/todos?user=John